Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Experiments

 \section{Experiments}

-We test our approach using the One Billion Word (LM1B) \cite{chelba2013one} and OpenWebText (OWT) \cite{Gokaslan2019OpenWeb} datasets, which are widely used for language modeling.
+We test our approach using the One Billion Word (LM1B) \cite{chelba2013one} and OpenWebText (OWT) \cite{Gokaslan2019OpenWeb} datasets, both of which are widely used for language modeling.
 We preprocess each dataset by packing sequences to length $L=128$ and $L=1024$, respectively.
 We tokenize the data using \texttt{bert-base-uncased} and the \texttt{gpt-2} tokenizer, resulting in vocabulary sizes $|V|=30,522$ and $|V|=50,257$, respectively.
-Following the settings of recent works \cite{sahoo2024simple, sahoo2025diffusion}, we adopt a 170M-parameter diffusion transformer (DiT)~\cite{peebles2023scalable} with 12 transformer blocks, equipped with rotary positional embeddings (RoPE)~\cite{su2024roformer}, and adaptive layer normalization (AdaLN) for time conditioning.
+Following the settings of recent works \cite{sahoo2024simple, sahoo2025diffusion}, we adopt a 179M-parameter diffusion transformer (DiT)~\cite{peebles2023scalable} with 12 transformer blocks, equipped with rotary positional embeddings (RoPE)~\cite{su2024roformer} and adaptive layer normalization (AdaLN) for time conditioning.
 Further implementation details can be found in \Cref{sec:algorithm}.

-\paragraph{Training.} We train our flow-based language model ($\flowvel$) following \Cref{sec:flow_velocity_implementation} for 1M steps with a batch size of 512 using the Adam optimizer~\cite{kingma2014adam} with a learning rate $3\times 10^{-4}$.
-Based on the trained $\flowvel$, we train our flow map language model ($\flowmap$) following \Cref{sec:flow_map_implementation}, for 100k steps for the first and second stages for LM1B, and for 300k steps for the first stage for OWT, with the other hyperparameters the same as those of $\flowvel$.
+\textbf{Training.} We train our flow-based language model following \Cref{sec:flow_velocity_implementation} for 1M steps with a batch size of 512 using the Adam optimizer~\cite{kingma2014adam} with a learning rate of $3\times 10^{-4}$.
+Based on the trained $\flowvel$, we train our flow map language model following \Cref{sec:flow_map_implementation} for 100k steps, with other hyperparameters identical to those used for $\flowvel$.
+We find that the distillation into an $\flowmap$ converges much faster than the initial training of the $\flowvel$, enabling us to focus on the two stages independently.

-\paragraph{Evaluation.} We evaluate our models and baselines based on sample quality\footnote{While validation perplexity is also used in prior work, measuring it for our method requires auxiliary training \cite{ai2025joint}.}.
-We generate 1,024 samples from each model and measure the generative perplexity (Gen.~PPL~$\downarrow$) using pretrained GPT-2 Large~\cite{radford2019language}.
-Since generative perplexity can have low but misleading values if a model generates repetitive tokens~\cite{zheng2024masked}, we also report the average of per-sample unigram entropy, with low values (e.g., $<4$) indicating low-quality repetitions.
-We provide supplementary evaluation results including an application of autoguidance \cite{karras2024guiding} in \Cref{sec:more_experiments}.
+\textbf{Evaluation.} We evaluate our models and baselines based on sample quality\footnote{While validation perplexity is also used in prior work, measuring it for our method requires auxiliary training \cite{ai2025joint}.}.
+To do so, we generate 1,024 samples from each model and measure the generative perplexity (Gen.~PPL~$\downarrow$) using the pretrained GPT-2 Large model~\cite{radford2019language}.
+Since generative perplexity can have low but misleading values if a model generates repetitive tokens~\cite{zheng2024masked}, we also report the average of the per-sample unigram entropy, where low values (e.g., $<4$) indicate low-quality repetitions.
+As a result, a high-performing model is one that can maintain entropy close to that of the dataset with a low perplexity.